|Dirk Rijneke, Mildred van Leeuwaarden|

 A father and a son face a range of conflicting emotions when the son commits a random act of violence.

 Ricky Rijneke’s first short Wing, the fish that talked back premiered at the Locarno Film Festival nominated for the Golden Leopard for Best Film.
 This multi-award winning film gained international acclaim at more then 50 film festivals.

 Silent Ones her first feature won eleven awards out of fifteen nominations and was screened at many international and independent film festivals such as Rotterdam Film Festival (nomination Tiger Award), Sarajevo Film Festival, Mostra São Paulo (New Directors Competition), Moscow Film Festival, T-Mobile New Horizons (Competition), New York, Berlin, Los Angeles, Toronto and many others.

 Director: Bálint Kenyeres.
 Screenwriters: Balint Kenyeres, Matthieu Taponier.
 Cast: Vlad Ivanov, Johanna ter Steege.
-Co-producers: Rotterdam Films, Mirage / Tegnap (Hungary), Les Films de l’Après-Midi (France), One-Two Films (Germany), Chimney Pot (Sweden), LaProd (Morocco).
+Co-producers: Rotterdam Films, Mirage/Tegnap (HU), Les Films de l’Après-Midi (FR), One-Two Films (GR), Chimney Pot (SE), LaProd (MA).
 Release: 2018.
-Status: Post-Production.
-Sort: Feature-length film.
+Status: post-production.
+Sort: feature-length film.
 Duration: 110 min.
 Genre: drama.
 Financers: Netherlands Film Fund, Hungarian Film Fund, CNC, Arte, Film-i-Väst.

 50-year-old Victor Ganz (Vlad Ivanov) owns a thriving civil engineering company that operates worldwide.
 Due to problems on a building site in North Africa he has to go there.
 In this country he is confronted with memories of his youth.
 Ganz slowly plunges into a labyrinthine world where present and past intertwine.